 How much can you spend on a dog that has stolen your heart?
-Well it has to quite a lot if you have set sights on the Red Tibetan Mastiff.
-Bred in utmost secret, the pretty dog with bright reddish-brown fur has become the new luxury symbol in China.
-And why not, there is extensive document information about how the breed is “pure Chinese”.
-Pet to the royalty as well as the holy, the mutt has been the apple of Genghis Khan as well as Lord Buddha’s eyes.
-With less than 20 mutts left in Tibet as of now, their demand very obviously is high and expensive too.
-Sample this: An 11-month-old, 180-pound pup named Hong Dong (Chinese for Big Splash) is now crowned as the most expensive dog in the world, thanks to a wealthy Chinese coal industrialist spending over $1.5 millions for it.
+Well, it has to quite a lot if you have set sights on the Red Tibetan Mastiff.
+Bred in utmost secrecy, the pretty dog with bright reddish-brown fur has become the new luxury symbol in China.
+And why not?
+There is extensive document information about how the breed is “pure Chinese.”
+Pet to the royalty and the holy, the mutt has been the apple of Genghis Khan and Lord Buddha’s eyes.
+With less than 20 mutts left in Tibet, their demand is very obviously high and expensive.
+Sample this: An 11-month-old, 180-pound pup named Hong Dong (Chinese for Big Splash) is now crowned as the most expensive dog in the world, thanks to a wealthy Chinese coal industrialist spending over $1.5 million for it.

 The former number one Yangtze River Number Two was sold for as much as $609,000 in 2009.